DerisO22/Group1-FloodFill/README.md

 ## What We Want to Add
 * Showing each step as flood fill goes along
-* Make a maze and show flood fill completing it
+* Make a maze and show flood fill completing it (two exits, start fill in middle)